PE AND SPORT FUNDING

 A significant percentage of our PE and sport funding is used to fund our Cluster Sport Partnership.
 This partnership is between five schools: Clavering, Barnard Grove, Springwell, St Helen’s and West View.
 We are particularly proud to include Springwell (the Hartlepool special school for primary-aged children) in our cluster as this gives a large number of children with additional needs the opportunity to compete in inter-school sports competitions.
 Success in our cluster competitions gives children the chance to compete in town finals and, from this, county-level finals.

 Increasingly, because of the insatiable appetite of our children to compete for the school, our cluster is providing opportunities for more than one team per school to be able to participate in differentiated tournaments and festivals.
-For example, we now provide opportunities for B, C and D tag rugby teams; B and C netball teams; B cricket teams; and B and C athletics teams.
+For example, we now provide opportunities for B, C and D tag rugby teams; B, C and D netball teams; B multi-skills teams; B cricket teams; and B and C athletics teams.

 Finally, part of our PE and sport funding is used to pay for transport costs, insurance costs, sports kits and specialist equipment as necessary.
 With the amount of competitive sport that we do, this is a big financial commitment!